Impact of Combined Mental & Physical Fatigue on Performance

 In sports, fatigue isn't just about physical exhaustion.
 Mental fatigue (MF), stemming from cognitive demands, can significantly impair both cognitive and physical performance.

-In sports, fatigue isn't just about physical exhaustion.
-Mental fatigue (MF), resulting from prolonged cognitive demands, can significantly impair both cognitive function and physical performance.
-A recent study using Soma examined how different types of fatigue—mental, physical, and combined—affect motor skills and endurance exercise performance.
+In sports, fatigue isn’t just about physical exhaustion.
+Mental fatigue (MF)—caused by prolonged cognitive demands—can significantly impair both cognitive function and physical performance.
+A recent study examined how different types of fatigue—mental, physical, and combined—affect motor skills and endurance exercise performance.
+The findings are essential for athletes, coaches, and clinicians looking to optimize performance.

 Key Study Insights

-Researchers sought to determine whether combined mental and physical fatigue would have a greater impact on performance compared to isolated fatigue.
-The study involved 164 undergraduate sport and exercise science students, all of whom were injury-free and provided informed consent.
-Participants were randomly assigned to one of four groups: mental fatigue, physical fatigue, combined fatigue, or control (no fatigue).
+Researchers aimed to determine whether combined mental and physical fatigue would have a greater impact on performance than isolated fatigue.
+The study involved 164 undergraduate sport and exercise science students, all of whom were randomly assigned to one of four groups:

 Methodology